AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did the melons plan a big wedding?
+Why was the designer always cold?

-Because they cantaloupe!
+Because they always used too much ice-olation.
 <!-- JOKE-END -->